comprna/METEORE/README.md

 ./script/megalodon.sh example
 ```
 You will get the following files:
-* `example_megaldon-freq-perCG.tsv` contains the per-site data including the genomic position of the CpG site, methylation frequency and coverage.
+* `example_megalodon-freq-perCG.tsv` contains the per-site data including the genomic position of the CpG site, methylation frequency and coverage.
 The methylation calls from both strands are merged into a single strand.
 * `example_megalodon-perRead-score.tsv` is a per-read prediction file containing four columns: `ID`,	`Pos`,	`Strand` and `Score`.
 This file can be used later in METEORE to generate a consensus prediction.